dilawar/dilawarpy/README.md

 # Dilawar

-Personal library.

-Collections of helper functions and various scripts.
+A Python library for personal use.
+It contains helper functions and various scripts which I often use.

+## Install

+`pip3 install dilawar`